• econda integration

 To integrate Varify.io with econda via the Google Tag Manager, you need to create a tag in the Tag Manager that sends tracking events to econda.
 This allows you to analyze the results of your experiments in econda.

-This variable is used to provide the tag with information from the A/B test.
+These variables are used to provide tags with information of the A/B test.

 2. Create a trigger